prysmaticlabs/documentation/website/docs/wallet/deterministic.md

 You'll need to set a **strong** password for your new HD wallet, containing at least 1 uppercase letter, 1 number, a special character, and be at least 8 characters long.
 Any unicode characters can be used for your wallet password.
 :::

-and selecting **HD** wallet when prompted during an interactive process.
+Then select **HD** wallet when prompted during an interactive process.
 You can also create a wallet **non-interactively** by using the following command line flags, which are also viewable by typing `./prysm.sh validator wallet create --help`.
+We support

 | Flag          | Usage         |
 | ------------- |:-------------|
 | `--wallet-dir` | Path to a wallet directory (default: "$HOME/Eth2Validators/prysm-wallet-v2")
 | `--keymanager-kind`     | Type of wallet to create, either "direct", "derived, or "remote" (default "derived")
 | `--wallet-password-file` | Path to a plain-text, password.txt file to lock your wallet
+|`--mnemonic-25th-word-file`| (Advanced) Path to a plain-text, .txt file containing a 25th word passphrase for your mnemonic for HD wallets.
+|`--skip-mnemonic-25th-word-check` | Allows for skipping the check for a mnemonic 25th word passphrase for HD wallets.

 Here's a full example on how to create an HD wallet at `$HOME/myhdwallet`